Configuration Reference

 Use the global daemon config for:

-- SQLite, DuckDB, ClickHouse, PostgreSQL, blob, and embedding cache paths
+- SQLite, DuckDB, ClickHouse, PostgreSQL, and blob paths

 - Provider credentials and service defaults